vimalselvarajan/Hastest-SPI-DAC-and-Power-Control/README.md

 ## Overview

-The repository is structured into multiple Python scripts, each tailored for specific test setups:
+The `renesas_ftdi_cable` folder includes multiple Python scripts, each tailored for specific test setups:

 1. **AMC7836 Test (`amc7836_test.py`)**: Configures and tests the AMC7836 DAC, including writing to and reading from registers.
-2. **DAQ Measurement Test (`daq_measure_test.py`)**: Measures voltage across specified channels using the Keysight DAQ970A.
+2. **DAQ Measurement Test (`daq_measure_test.py`)**: This script measures voltage across specified channels using the Keysight DAQ970A.
+It utilizes the MEASure subsystem, which simplifies programming measurements by using default parameters.
+With the MEASure queries, you can set the function, range, and resolution in a single command.
+The results are then directly sent to the instrument’s output buffer, making this method the easiest way to perform measurements with predefined settings.
 3. **DAQ Scan Test (`daq_scan_test.py`)**: Configures and performs a scan for voltage measurements on specified channels using the DAQ970A.
 4. **F84010 Test (`f84010_test.py`)**: Comprehensive test script that configures both the DAC and DAQ for a specific hardware testing scenario, including a power-up and power-down sequence.